- US Sales

 - Human Resources

-This ASTM D4943 method has been the recommended alternative to the original D427 test method, which was withdrawn in 2008 due to its use of mercury for volume determinations.
-The D4943 recommended alternative uses similar apparatus for preparation of a soil pat, but requires immersion of the pat in melted wax.
-This step prevents absorption during a subsequent immersion in water for mass determination.
+ASTM recommends this new method as an alternative to the original D427 test method, which was withdrawn due to its use of mercury for volume determinations.
+This procedure uses similar apparatus for the preparation of a soil pat but requires coating the pat in melted wax prior to immersion in water for mass determination.

+Soil samples for shrinkage limit tests are usually taken from a larger sample prepared for liquid and plastic limit tests.
 A soil specimen with moisture content above the liquid limit is placed in the shrinkage dish and struck off with the straightedge.
-The soil pat is then oven dried.
-After coating in melted wax, volume of the soil pat is computed by weighing in water and noting the difference from its weight in air.
+The sample is then oven-dried.
+After coating in wax, the volume of the soil pat is computed by weighing in water and noting the difference from its weight in the air.

 Enter your name, email, and questions below and we will reply during business hours (8am - 5pm EST, Monday through Friday).